-Medical studies of this kind aim at a better understanding of the processes associated with disease development and improvement in diagnosis and care.
-Other patients with a cancer predisposition syndrome not participating in this research may benefit from our findings because our research aims at improving the care of all affected patients.
-Through the collection of biospecimen from individuals with a cancer predisposition syndrome, cancer research in general is advanced.
-There may be benefit for patients with cancer even in the absence of a cancer predisposition syndrome.
-We know that mechanism playing a role in individuals with a cancer predisposition syndrome may be relevant for cancer patients on the whole.
-In theory, it is possible that our research contributes to better therapy and prognosis of cancer patients.
+Medical studies of this kind aim at better understanding processes associated with disease development and improvement in diagnosis and care.
+Other patients with cancer predisposition syndromes not participating in this research may benefit from our findings, because our research aims at improving the care of all affected patients.
+Through the collection of biospecimen from individuals with a cancer predisposition syndrome, cancer research in general is driven forward.
+There may be benefits for patients with cancer even in the absence of a cancer predisposition syndrome.
+We know that molecular mechanisms playing a role in cancer predisposition syndroms may also be relevant for cancer patients in general.
+In theory, it is possible that our research contributes to an improved therapy and prognosis of cancer patients.